Winter Programs

 The School Harvest Bags program began in fall 2022.
 To help address food insecurity and nutritional gaps, Bread Riot delivers bags of fresh local produce to school counselors at various Rowan County schools to distribute to students and their families.
 In 2022, the program included Koontz Elementary School and North Rowan Middle School, and in 2023, Hanford Dole Elementary School was added.

-Every other week from mid-November through March, 10 families at each school receive a selection of vegetables and other food items purchased from local farmers and producers.
+On select weeks from mid-November through April, 10 or more families at each school receive a selection of vegetables and other food items purchased from local farmers and producers.
 Bread Riot volunteers pick up the produce and other items from the farms and then sort and pack them into reusable bags before delivering to the schools.

 Read more in the Salisbury Post!